hemerson1/hemerson1.github.io/_posts/2022-05-18-neural-connected-differential-equations.markdown

 \end{align*}
 $$

-For a solution to the adjoint state to be obtained at any time, the above ODE needs to be solved backwards in time with respect to the last time point.
+To obtain a solution to the adjoint state for a given time, the above ODE needs to be solved backwards in time with respect to the last time point.

 $$
 \begin{equation}